 I remember doing a breakfast broadcast from the front seat of the 4WD on top of the hill at South Mission Beach during a storm that had knocked the power out.
 We ran the gear out of the cigarette lighter and managed to get to air on time.
 Awesome work Phil Staley.

 I remember meeting the Bilic family at El Arish.
 Yasi had walloped their home but they were about to celebrate their 60th wedding anniversary and it was an honour to witness their quiet determination to get on with life.
-Click the audio player to meet the Bilics.
+Listen to my interview with the Bilics.

 So they’re some of the things on my mind today.
 And when the time comes tonight, exactly a year after the big blow, I’ll be thinking of you.
 Wherever you are on your journey forward from that bloody cyclone, I’ll be thinking of you.